mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 **2. Stop all live ad-hoc journeys without profile still in**

 Stop all live ad-hoc journeys that do not contain profiles anymore.

++++How to find these journeys?

 To find these journeys, navigate to the **Journeys** menu and filter the list on "Status = Live" and "Type = Read segment".
 You can also order chronologically from the earliest to the latest "Published" date.

 ![](assets/inline-migration-steps1.png)